ysmiraak/masaru/README.md

 ### TODO ###

+* Problem fix: Works fine as a recognizer, but not so much as a parser.
 * Automate grammar to SLR table conversion.
 * Test efficiency and change to parallel process.
 * Function for drawing parse forest in the dot language.